SniperPickAxe/FVT-fabric-modified/README.md

 * ### Hotbar Autohide

     Automatically hides your hotbar when not in use (meaning not switching items or optionally using them).
+The amount of time it takes to hide is also adjustable.

+    Has two independent modes:

+    **1) Full**

+    The entire hotbar (including health, armor, hunger etc.) will be automatically hidden.

+    **2) Partial**

+    Only hotbar itself will be hidden.

 * ### Disable 'W' To Sprint